E-learning courses Q&A

 Can I freeze or postpone my studies and start again in the next intake?

-Domus Academy is working in compliance with the decrees dispatched by the Italian Ministry of Education and other National Authorities, which has required us to suspend on-campus activity (as of the latest decree, the suspension is until Apr.
+Domus Academy is working in compliance with the decrees dispatched by the Italian Ministry of Education and other National Authorities, which has required us to suspend on-campus activity (as of the latest decree, the suspension is until May.
 3rd).
 Following the Italian Ministry of Education indications and adhering to local and international norms followed by universities and schools of higher education, we have transferred our course online to allow learning from a distance in this period.
 This will enable your educational activities and experience to continue.
 Under these current circumstances, no interruption or postponement of studies is foreseen.
+We are prepared to deliver courses on-line, until July 31st that will allow the course scheduled to be concluded, with the hope that lockdown period will finish as soon as possible and allow you to return to the academy.

 If I withdraw from the Master course, will I be able to get a refund?